wowu/docker-rollout/docs/cli-options.md

 ## `-f | --file FILE`

-Path to compose file, can be specified multiple times, as in `docker compose`.
+Path to compose file, can be specified multiple times, like in `docker compose`.

 **Example**